Updated March 6, 2020

 - The USS Midway is a rare opportunity to tour a massive aircraft carrier.
 Enjoy the adventure and then walk down to Seaport Village (first mentioned on this list) to see more of the San Diego Bay.

 - Known for its rich history and excellent museums, Balboa Park is an awesome place to visit.
 Just walking through this area is beautiful.
+It’s bigger than Central Park in NYC.
+Be prepared for an adventure.

 - Sea World offers sea life exploring, rides and water play.
 You could spend an entire day at Sea World.